fieldtrip/website/reference/ft_connectivityanalysis.md

    cfg.feedback   = string, specifying the feedback presented to the user.
      Default is 'none'.
 See FT_PROGRESS

- For specific methods the cfg can also contain cfg.partchannel = cell-array containing a list of channels that need to
+ For specific methods the configuration can also contain cfg.partchannel = cell-array containing a list of channels that need to
      be partialized out, support for method 'coh', 'csd', 'plv' cfg.complex     = 'abs' (default), 'angle', 'complex', 'imag', 'real',